tboeghk/tboeghk.github.io/_posts/2019-09-13-logstash-export-custom-metrics-to-prometheus.md

 ---

-Logstashs regular expression engine [_Grok_](https://www.elastic.co/guide/en/logstash/current/plugins-filters-grok.html) is the swiss army knife when it komes to mine gold in your logfiles.
+Logstashs regular expression engine [_Grok_](https://www.elastic.co/guide/en/logstash/current/plugins-filters-grok.html) is the swiss army knife when it comes to mine gold in your logfiles.
 Besides pure log enrichment, metric gathering of log data is a common requirement.
 Unfortunately Logstash is lacking a native solution to export custom metrics to [Prometheus](https://prometheus.io/).
 In this post, I'll walk you through a solution utilizing the [_graphite-exporter_](https://github.com/prometheus/graphite_exporter)